Light-induced Non-uniform Surface Polarization Evolution as Active Matter Motion Mechanism: Discussion

-The mathematical description of the mechanism under consideration employs the statistical approach in terms of the free energy functional.
-The equation for the surface deformation \ref{eqLevSurfDeforSol} is solved in the linear approximation.
-The deformations in the linear approximation are shown to vanish fast and thus to be unable to provide permanent bacteria motion.
-Hence the permanent motion requires a mechanism or nonlinear organization of a stable polarization inhomogeneity.
-Solutions of the equations for the nonequilibrium polarization distribution under small and strong perturbations of the polarization-dependent elasticity coefficient are shown in Fig.~\ref{fig_pKappaSmall:fig1}.
-The first one may be the reason for bacteria motion similarly to the polarization current accompanied by the modification of the local polarization of the medium while the second one may be treated as a fragmentation of the bacterium into two parts.
-An estimate of the velocity of a bacterium is proposed \ref{eqVecPolFieldEvol} for such motion mechanism under given natural conditions within the framework of known experimental observations.
+The mathematical description of the mechanism under consideration employs the thermodynamic approach in terms of the free energy functional.
+The equation for the surface deformation Eq.~\ref{eqLevSurfDeforSol} is solved in the linear approximation.
+The deformations in the linear approximation are shown to vanish fast and thus to be unable to provide a steady micro-swimmer's motion.
+Hence, the steady motion requires a mechanism or a nonlinear organization of a steady polarization inhomogeneity.
+Solutions of the equations for the non-equilibrium polarization distribution under small and strong perturbations of the polarization-dependent elasticity coefficient are shown in Fig.~\ref{fig_pKappaSmall:fig1}.
+The first one may be the reason for the micro-swimmer's motion, similarly to the polarization current accompanied by the modification of the local polarization of the medium, while the second one may be treated as a fragmentation of the micro-swimmer into two parts.
+An estimate of the velocity of a micro-swimmer is proposed in Eq.~\ref{eqVecPolFieldEvol} for such a motion mechanism under given natural conditions within the framework of known experimental observations, along with a few experimental verifications for the mechanism, like velocity dependence on luminosity intensity, medium's acidity and observable inhomogeneous distribution rotation frequency.

-Inasmuch as the polarization mechanism involves the ponderomotive force, we expect the bacterium velocity to depend on the acidity, i.e., pH, of the aqueous medium.
-In addition, we estimate the inhomogeneous distribution rotation frequency $\omega \ge \sqrt{\left( C \rho_{water} v^2_{bact} \right) / \left( \rho_{bact} r^2_{bact} \right)}$ that is governed by the balance between the kinetic rotation energy and medium resistance.
-Here $C$ is the resistance coefficient for the bacterium shape.
-Both the luminosity intensity dependence and the acidity-dependence of the motion velocity along with the rotation frequency of the inhomogeneity may be applied for the experimental verification of the motion mechanism proposed here.

-At last, we should propose an alternative role for the flagellae.
-Though it is obvious that the flagella cause bacterium motion, its main role might be to reset the bacterium polarization caused by the motion of polarized clusters within the bacterium.
-Thus we treat the flagella as an electric discharge into the medium of acquired polarization caused by the intrinsic processes of the bacterium.